Esteban-A-Sanchez/esteban-a-sanchez.github.io/_fiction/wavesCrashing.markdown

 Except, you meant the sound of the wind rushing down the hill, kicking up dead leaves, cigarette butts, a crushed beer can.
 I wanted to learn how to use words like that.
 But I am still learning to say simple things.
-Like My frustrations that we always forewent the formalities and structures that made loving people easier.
+Like my frustrations that we always forewent the formalities and structures that made loving people easier.
 That with others, I could not explain you.
 And that despite my own selfish wishes, I had to be able to explain you.
 So I try, always in a roundabout way, with a story I came up with just the moment before.